AnalystYuchels/requirement-analysis/README.md

 In essence, skipping or rushing through Requirement Analysis can jeopardize the entire project.
 A thorough and well-executed requirements analysis phase sets the stage for building a reliable, user-centric, and successful software product.

-### Why is Requirement Analysis Important?
+# Why is Requirement Analysis Important?

-1. **Prevents Miscommunication and Misalignment:** Requirement Analysis ensures that all stakeholders—clients, developers, designers, and testers—have a shared understanding of what the software is intended to do.
+1. <ins>**Prevents Miscommunication and Misalignment:**</ins> Requirement Analysis ensures that all stakeholders—clients, developers, designers, and testers—have a shared understanding of what the software is intended to do.
 Without this clarity, teams may work with different assumptions, leading to inconsistent features, rework, and dissatisfaction.
 By documenting clear, agreed-upon requirements, it aligns expectations from the start.

-2. **Reduces Costly Errors and Rework:** Fixing a requirement-related error during or after development is far more expensive than correcting it early in the process.
+2. <ins>**Reduces Costly Errors and Rework:**</ins> Fixing a requirement-related error during or after development is far more expensive than correcting it early in the process.
 Through proper analysis, potential issues, ambiguities, and unrealistic goals are identified before coding begins.
 This early problem-solving saves time, budget, and effort by reducing the chances of scope creep and late-stage changes.

-3. **Provides a Solid Foundation for Design, Development, and Testing:** Requirement Analysis acts as the blueprint for the rest of the SDLC.
+3. <ins>**Provides a Solid Foundation for Design, Development, and Testing:**</ins> Requirement Analysis acts as the blueprint for the rest of the SDLC.
 It informs software architecture, guides developers on what to build, and helps testers know what to verify.
 Without this foundation, it’s nearly impossible to track progress, measure success, or deliver a product that meets users’ needs.

-### Key Activities in Requirement Analysis.
+# Key Activities in Requirement Analysis.

-1. **Requirement Gathering:**
+1. <ins>**Requirement Gathering:**</ins>

 - Focuses on collecting information from stakeholders (clients, users, subject matter experts) about what they expect the system to do.